LegNeato/pullup/pullup/README.md

    Markdown).
 The parser creates an iterator of markup-specific `Event`s.
 2. Load the format-specific `Event`s into the multi-format `ParserEvent` provided by this crate.
-   - Iterator adaptors that do so are available in the `assert` module.
+   - Iterator adaptors to do so are available in the `assert` module.
 3. Operate on the `ParserEvent`s.
 4. Strip irrelevant `ParserEvents` and output to a different format.